anonklub/anonklub.github.io/docs/prove/spartan.md

 Once you have generated the Merkle proof for an Ethereum address (leaf), you can proceed to create a Spartan proof for the membership of that address in the Merkle tree.
 Follow these steps to generate a Spartan membership proof:

-1. Call the `prepare()` function as outlined earlier.
+1. Call the `prepare` function as outlined earlier.
-2. Sign a `message`and obtain the `signature` in hexadecimal format.
+2. Sign a `message`and obtain the signature `sig` in hexadecimal format.
+3. Pass `message`, `sig` and the previously generate merkle proof `merkleProofBytesSerialized` as parameters to [`proveMembership`](https://github.com/anonklub/anonklub/blob/6884d934f95f2c153bd9531aca36ba7a6e6d4720/pkgs/spartan-ecdsa-worker/src/worker.ts#L20).
-3. The generated Spartan membership proof `membershipProofSerialized` is in a serialized form and it will be ready for immediate use in the `verifyMembership()` function.
+4. The generated Spartan membership proof is serialized in a format (`Uint8Array`) appropriate for [verification](#membership-verification) purposes.

 ```js
 export interface ProveInputs {